Brill Publishers: From Luchtmans to Brill, 1848–1896

-In 1848, the business transferred ownership from the Luchtmans family to former employee E.J.
+In 1848, ownership of the business transferred from the Luchtmans family to former employee E.J.
 (Evert Jan) Brill.
 Brill's father, Johannes, had been the steward of the company for several decades after the founder's last direct descendant died.
-In order to cover the financial obligations that he inherited, Brill liquidated the entirety of the Luchtmans' book inventory in a series of auctions that took place between 1848 and 1850.
+In order to cover the financial obligations that he inherited, Brill liquidated the entirety of the Luchtmans's book inventory in a series of auctions that took place between 1848 and 1850.
 Brill continued to publish in the traditional core areas of the company, with occasional excursions into other fields.
 Thus, in 1882, the firm brought out a two-volume Leerboek der Stoomwerktuigkunde ("Handbook of Steam Engineering").
 More programmatically, however, in 1855 Het Gebed des Heeren in veertien talen ("The Lord's Prayer in Fourteen Languages") was meant to publicize Brill's ability to typeset non-Latin alphabets, including Hebrew, Aramaic, Samaritan, Sanskrit, Coptic, Syriac, and Arabic, among others.

 Public limited company and World War II, 1896–1945

-In 1896, Brill became a public limited company, when E.J.
-Brill's successors, A. P. M. van Oordt and Frans de Stoppelaar, both businessmen with some academic background and interest, died.
-A series of directors followed, until Theunis Folkers took over the reins in 1934.
+In 1896, Brill became a public limited company following the deaths of E.J.
+Brill's successors, A. P. M. van Oordt and Frans de Stoppelaar, both businessmen with academic backgrounds and interests.
+A series of directors followed until Theunis Folkers took over the reins in 1934.
 At the time, the annual turnover was 132,000 guilders.
-His directorship marked a period of unprecedented growth in the history of the company, due to a large extent to Folkers' cooperation with the German occupying forces during World War II.
+His directorship marked a period of unprecedented growth in the history of the company, due to a large extent to Folkers's cooperation with the German occupying forces during World War II.
 For the Germans, Brill printed foreign-language textbooks so that they could manage the territories they occupied, but also military manuals, such as "a manual which trained German officers to distinguish the insignias of the Russian army".
 By 1943, the company's turnover had reached 579,000 guilders.